- What is a dab rig?

 There are many styles of nails and one of the most common is a banger, which looks like a bucket and is usually made of quartz or borosilicate.
 A terp slurper is another type of nail.
 Nails must be able to withstand high temperatures, in the 400-600°F range, in order to vaporize dabs.

-Dab rig setup: Tools you need to smoke shatter and wax
+Dab rig setup: Tools you need to dab shatter and wax

 Traditional dabbing with a torch requires several accessories to get a concentrate out of its container and into your lungs.
 Dab technology is constantly evolving and new products and accessories are always coming out, but a traditional dab setup requires the following core items.